turnisaa-sgtworms/ocarina/README.md

 # ocarina
-30key reversible monobody split, attached by a n!n or promicro
+30key reversible monobody split, halves attached together by a n!n or promicro